Paperweightt/Val-Launcher/README.md

 ## This is NOT a hack client

-Val Launcher adds in some simple configuration to automaticly set the main menu background image In the future further customization should be possible but is not the goal
+Val Launcher adds in some simple configuration to automaticly set the main menu background image

 ## How To Use

-Run the configure.exe to add in the source and destination of the files you want to change Instead of running the default RiotClientServices.exe run Val Launcher instead Val Launcher will run RiotClientServices.exe with the modified ajustments
+Run the configure.exe to add in the source and destination of the files you want to change Instead of running the default RiotClientServices.exe run Val Launcher instead Val Launcher will then run RiotClientServices.exe with the modified ajustments

 ## Bannable?